Tea Party Caucus

 The idea of a Tea Party Caucus originated from Rand Paul (KY) when he was campaigning for the U.S. Senate in 2010.
 The Caucus was approved as an official congressional member organization by the House Administration Committee on July 19, 2010, and held its first meeting and public event, a press conference on the grounds of the U.S. Capitol, on July 21.
 A similar informal Caucus was formed in the Senate by four Senators on January 27, 2011.

-While there was no official announcement, the Tea Party Caucus appears to be defunct since approximately late 2016 and most of its members are now caucusing with either the Freedom Caucus or the Liberty Caucus.
+From July 2012 to April 2013 the Tea Party Caucus neither met nor posted news on its webpage, leading observers to describe it as "dead", "inactive", and "defunct".
+In April 2013, Mick Mulvaney of South Carolina filed paperwork to create a new Tea Party Caucus, but found that Bachmann intended to continue the caucus, starting with an event on April 25, 2013.

+The Caucus was reconstituted in the 114th Congress in January 2015.
+Rep. Tim Huelskamp of Kansas became the chair in February 2015.
+Huelskamp lost party primary election in 2016 and since then, the Caucus has remained inactive, with no official announcement of its dissolution.
+Most of Tea Party Caucus members have joined the far-right Freedom Caucus.
 Although the Tea Party is not a party in the classic sense of the word, research has shown that members of the Tea Party Caucus voted like a third party in Congress.

+A largely right-wing populist faction of the Republican Party, the Tea Party Caucus promoted tax cuts, cuts in non-defense spending and adherence to the movement's interpretation of the Constitution.
+The caucus's members have also advocated socially conservative legislation, supported the right to keep and bear arms, and promoted limited government.
+The Caucus also included far-right members, like Bachmann.

 History

 Tea Party movement

 The Tea Party Caucus grew out of the Tea Party movement, a conservative populist political movement that emerged in 2009 in the United States, generally opposing excessive taxation and government intervention in the private sector while supporting stronger immigration controls.
 On February 19, 2009, in a broadcast from the floor of the Chicago Mercantile Exchange, CNBC Business News Network editor Rick Santelli loudly criticized the government plan to refinance mortgages as "promoting bad behavior" by "subsidizing losers' mortgages", and raised the possibility of putting together a "Chicago Tea Party in July".
 A number of the traders and brokers around him cheered on his proposal, to the apparent amusement of the hosts in the studio.
 It was called "the rant heard round the world".
 Santelli's remarks "set the fuse to the modern anti-Obama Tea Party movement", according to journalist Lee Fang.